-Signs of your child having an asthma attack are:
+Signs that a young person is having an asthma attack are:

 If their symptoms improve and you don't need to call 999, make an appointment for your child to be reviewed by their GP or asthma nurse within 24 hours.

-You can help your child to remain healthy by identifying and avoiding asthma triggers, if possible, and making sure they take their medication as prescribed.
-Your child should have an annual asthma review with their GP or Practice Nurse.
+You can help your child by identifying and avoiding asthma triggers, if possible, and making sure they take their medication as prescribed.
+They should have an annual asthma review with their GP or Practice Nurse.

-You must inform your child’s school that your child has asthma, and make sure they have their medication with them in school.
+You must inform their school that they have asthma, and make sure they have their medication with them in school.

-For children attending state maintained schools, free schools or academies, our school nursing service is here to support you.
+For young people attending state maintained schools, free schools or academies, our school nursing service is here to support you.
 You’re welcome to contact us for one-to-one advice and support.
-Once our service has been informed, either by you or the school, that your child has asthma, you’ll be asked to complete an asthma action plan.
-Alternatively, your child’s school might ask you to do this directly.
+Once our service has been informed, either by you or the school, we’ll ask you to complete an asthma action plan.
+Alternatively, the school might ask you to do this directly.
 The plan details your child’s symptoms, the medication they’re taking and what to do in an emergency.
-Please ensure your child’s asthma is reviewed annually and their action plan is updated as needed.
+Please make sure their asthma is reviewed annually and their action plan is updated as needed.